-Advertisements about the study were circulated via flyers that included information about the study, the sought-after participants, the contact information of the lead investigator and a QR code link to the survey which could be completed anonymously online.
-The advertisement was circulated via networks of social service agencies, clinicians, sports and recreational organizations, professional associations, online forums, via student newspapers advertisements in Colleges and University in Manitoba, and via social media platforms as paid advertisement content, and a link was available via the lead investigators webpage at University of Manitoba.
+Advertisements about the study were circulated via flyers that included information about the study, the sought-after participants, the contact information of the lead investigator, and a QR code link to the survey which could be completed anonymously online.
+The advertisement was circulated via networks of social service agencies, clinicians, sports and recreational organizations, professional associations, online forums, student newspapers advertisements in colleges and universities in Manitoba, social media platforms as paid advertisement content, and a link that was available through the lead investigator's webpage at the University of Manitoba.

 All participants accessed the survey online via the QR code.
 Participants had to consent to participant in the study and acknowledge their having read the consent documents.

 Participants could opt not to answer any question and continue to complete the survey.
-Survey response data was initially collected and store via the Qualtrics survey database within a password protect account belonging to the lead investigator.
+Survey response data was initially collected and stored via the Qualtrics survey database within a password protect account belonging to the lead investigator.
 Once data collection ended, all data was transferred from the Qualtrics database to a password protected USB key stored in a locked cabinet in the lead investigator's office.